utopszkij/holostorage_admin/readme.md

 >status: pre-alpha ** not run correct! **

+I think this concept is wrong.
+Holochain DHT validation in this construct can not be achieved. :( :( :(

 ## Features
 - graphic UI for holostorage functions
 - universal datamanager (browser, add, edit, delete, search)